GoshBJosh/Spamurai_Browser/README.md

 support their favorite content creators.

 ** It's important to note that users will also be able to adjust the filters provided by the extension.
 This includes the ability to display less ads from the sites they visit, or block ads entirely.
-So this extension doesn't restrict people from living ad-free.
+So this extension doesn't keep people from living ad-free.

 **Where we are:**